 They are more connected to each other and the rest of the world through social media.
 This makes them an obvious resource if you want to learn more about how to digitally connect with others.
 Not only are they getting older, their digital acumen is also spreading to older generations.

-The eldest members of Gen Z are entering their 20s.
+The eldest members of Gen Z are in their 20s.
 This means they might already make up a portion of your patient population, even if you don’t have a pediatric neurology practice.
 Learning how to market to them will help you grow your practice now and going forward.

 Marketing to Gen Z and beyond

 This makes them a great audience for quality content marketing.
-Unlike traditional advertising, content marketing—say in the form of a blog or Facebook post—offers more benefit and is less intrusive.
+Unlike traditional advertising, content marketing — say in the form of a blog or Facebook post — offers more benefit and is less intrusive.
 If nothing else, Gen Z’s constant exposure to advertising has made them highly discerning.
 You have to go the extra mile if you want to get their attention, and content marketing (especially when it has a visual element) is a good way to do that.

 The importance of a good webutation

 If it turns out there are some negative things about you on social media or ratings sites, it’s better to know, so you can do something about it.
-Learn what you can do in our post, How to Combat a Negative Webutation.

 Whether you want to embrace this digital milieu or not, it is here to stay.
 So, instead of thinking of this newer generation as phone addicted, spoiled, or whatever else, get to know them—they really are the future.